filipomar/eslint-ferramentas/README.md

 `🔧 Automatic fixes available`

-> Imports from '../top-library' should be above the import from '../bottom-library'

-> The path 'non-listed/import-path' is not listed.
+> The path './foo/bar' is not listed.
 > All imported paths need to be included, either in the groups (so they are sorted) or ignored

+> Imports from './foo' should be above the import from './bar'

 #### Fixes